joeyhikind/Piano-Tiles-Game/README.md

 # Piano-Tiles-Game

 This simple Piano Tiles Game is written in C.

 The game can be loaded up on a DE1-SOC board that is connected to a VGA display to be played using the push buttons.
 The score a player has is displayed via the HEX display.
-The Health bar status is displayed on the LED strip Random keypresses when no tile is at the end screen will be ignored.
+The Health bar status is displayed on the LED strip

 It can also be loaded on [CPU-LATOR](https://cpulator.01xz.net/?sys=arm-de1soc&d_audio=48000) using the following configuration:
 * Architecture: ARMv7